theportals/raspbot_fetch/README.md

    * The raspbot will now begin tracking the ball, but will NOT begin moving.

 5. Enable following:
-   * Press space in the window showing the raspbot video output to allow the raspbot to follow the ball, and "fetch" it.l
+   * Press space in the window showing the raspbot video output to allow the raspbot to follow the ball, and "fetch" it.

-## Demonstration
-A video recording of the raspbot in action can be found [here](https://youtu.be/WSJWOUEJBv4).